 Q: Is Claude Cowork open source?

 A: No. Claude Cowork remains proprietary software from Anthropic.
 The underlying Claude Code technology uses the Claude Agent SDK, which is distributed as a package but not open source.
-All open-source alternatives listed here provide similar functionality through reverse-engineered implementations or compatible agent frameworks.
+The open-source alternatives here achieve similar results using compatible frameworks or their own implementations.

 Q: Can open-source AI agents replace Claude Cowork?

 A: Open-source alternatives replicate core functionality including filesystem access, multi-step task execution, and autonomous planning.
-Capability gaps exist in connector ecosystems, browser automation polish, and GUI refinement.
+Some gaps remain: fewer pre-built connectors, less polished browser automation, and simpler interfaces.
 Users comfortable with technical configuration can achieve equivalent results.
 Non-technical users may find Cowork’s integrated experience smoother for initial adoption.

 Q: Do these tools run locally?